 However, the United States Supreme Court has recognized that drunk and drugged driving are significant threats to public safety.
 As a result, the Court ruled that DUI checkpoints are an exception to the probable cause rule.1

 See our related article, Drug Checkpoints Leaving Colorado.

 DUI checkpoints are unlawful if they violate the Colorado Department of Transportation (CDOT) guidelines for sobriety checkpoints.
 DUI roadblocks should:

-- Pose as little inconvenience as possible to drivers,
+- Pose as little inconvenience as possible to you,

-- Give adequate warning that a driver is approaching a checkpoint,
+- Give adequate warning that you are approaching a checkpoint,

 - Be adequately staffed and supervised,

 - Be in a safe location, and

 The failure to comply strictly with CDOT guidelines does not automatically make a sobriety checkpoint illegal.
 It all depends on the number of guidelines violated and the seriousness of the non-compliance.

 Nine possible violations that could make a DUI roadblock unconstitutional include: